mathiaspettersen/CTFTeam5/Lab03/Main.md

 ## 9006 - Easy Access

->*I was tired of every user complaining about not being able to log in to X and Y account, so I made the choice to let any user change any password.
+>*I was tired of every user complaining about not being able to log in to X and Y accounts, so I made the choice to let any user change any password.
 How?
 Well, that's something they will have to find out for themselves.*

 The task given says it has "made the choice to let any user change any password".
 The Linux password system is built up of two files: `passwd` and `shadow`.
 The `passwd` file contains the users, their groups, their home directory, and which shell they are using.
 However, it does not contain the hash of the password to any of the users.
-The `shadow` file contains the same information as `passwd`, in addition to the hashed passwords of the users that are able to create a password.
+The `shadow` file contains the same information as `passwd`, in addition to the hashed passwords of the users that can create a password.
 Generally, `passwd` is viewable, `shadow` is not viewable, and both are not writeable.
-If any of those are writeable, any user can add users and change groups of any user.
+If any of those are writeable, any user can add users and change the groups of any user.

 When further examining the files, it is apparent that `/etc/passwd` is writeable.
 This means we can add another root user to try to gain root privileges with another account:

 ![image](https://user-images.githubusercontent.com/70077872/155609450-a1a6e110-9dbd-42fe-9c00-4e16b2e3348f.png)

-As also seen below, the root user is part of the `root` group which grants the user with superuser privileges.
-This means it has full controll over the machine and can perform any command it wants:
+As also seen below, the root user is part of the `root` group which grants the user superuser privileges.
+This means it has full control over the machine and can perform any command it wants:

 ![image](https://user-images.githubusercontent.com/70077872/155610010-8fbb5c67-2455-41d7-a85a-f7d659898691.png)

-To add another user, we firstly used the text editor `nano` to open the file, and editing it to include a `root2` user which has the exact same privileges as `root`, just with no passwd to begin with (hence there is no 'x' where other users have it):
+To add another user, we firstly used the text editor `nano` to open the file, and edited it to include a `root2` user which has the exact same privileges as `root`, just with no passwd to begin with (hence there is no 'x' where other users have it):

 ![image](https://user-images.githubusercontent.com/70077872/155610378-ee58dba4-91d4-407c-87b3-8652cc020b80.png)